Exciton-assisted optomechanics with suspended carbon nanotubes: Conclusions and outlook

-In conclusion, we set forth a scheme for optomechanical manipulation of nanotube resonators via the deformation potential exciton-phonon interaction.
-This provides a high-performance alternative to radiation-pressure based schemes \cite{Kippenberg08Marquardt09} for an ultra-low mass and high frequency nanoscale resonator leading to large backaction-cooling factors and opening a direct route to the quantum behavior of a ``macroscopic'' mechanical degree of freedom \cite{Blencowe04}.
+In conclusion, we set forth a scheme for inducing strong optomechanical effects in suspended CNTs via the deformation potential exciton-phonon coupling.
+This provides an alternative to radiation-pressure based schemes \cite{Kippenberg08,Marquardt09,Favero09} for an ultra-low mass and high frequency nanoscale resonator leading to large backaction-cooling factors and opening a direct route to the quantum behaviour of a ``macroscopic'' mechanical degree of freedom as it affords a mechanical analogue of cavity-QED \cite{Armour02,Blencowe04}.
 Most importantly, these breakthroughs rely on a lifetime-limited zero phonon line much narrower than the smallest CNT linewidths reported so far \cite{Htoon04}.
-Indeed, the envisaged NTQDs will allow to suppress the two most likely linewidth-broadening mechanisms, namely: inhomogeneous broadening and phonon-induced dephasing \cite{Galland08I}, by providing a controlled electrostatic environment and strong confinement of low frequency phonons.
-Furthermore, a doped version of these NTQDs will enable a tunable spin-photon interface \cite{Galland08II}.
+Indeed, the envisaged NTQDs will allow us to suppress the two most likely linewidth-broadening mechanisms, namely: inhomogeneous broadening and phonon-induced dephasing \cite{Galland08I}, by providing a controlled electrostatic environment and strong confinement of low-frequency phonons.
+Beyond nanomechanical applications, a doped version of these NTQDs will enable a tunable spin-photon interface \cite{Galland08II}.
+Our technique could also apply to other high quality one-dimensional semiconductors such as prismatic nanowires \cite{Fontcuberta08}.
+Lastly, the simple approximation [Eq.~(\ref{HamiltonianQD-ph})] we have derived for the deformation potential of a confined $E_{11}$ direct exciton subjected to a transverse electric field will further the understanding of electron-phonon interactions in these CNT systems.

-IWR acknowledges helpful discussions with N.~Qureshi and A.~Bachtold.
+IWR acknowledges helpful discussions with Naser Qureshi, Adrian Bachtold and Peter Rabl, and financial support from Nanosystems Initiative Munich and DFG grant WI-3859/1-1.